rwxrob/zet/20220201213116/README.md

-# ProxMox as ISO or Application on Debian
+# Proxmox as ISO or Application on Debian

-When I asked what is the best base OS to install for a "home lab" full of old hardware virtualized into a "home cloud" the answers were varied but my favorite seems to be ProxMox which comes as a
+When I asked what is the best base OS to install for a "home lab" full of old hardware virtualized into a "home cloud" the answers were varied but my favorite seems to be Proxmox which comes as either an ISO installable image that you can flash to a thumb drive, or as an application that can be installed onto any Debian-based system.
+Since I definitely want Linux as a base OS for all my hardware, this makes the most sense.

+I'm hearing rave reviews from very knowledgable people in the community who have this working for everything they do from home.

+    #cloud #home #lab #ops #vms